Tethik/simplegeoip/README.md

 simplegeoip.download_latest_database_from_maxmind()
 # Tells you when the database was last updated by maxmind
 simplegeoip.last_updated()
+# Returns a maxminddb reader object with the database automatically downloaded.
+simplegeoip.reader()
 ```

 The same as above but as a standalone script